1 / 19

 Flower Description

-Single, pink with a white center, 5-petaled, 1.5 inches (4 cm) across; brief bloom followed by abundant dark red hipsFoliage Description
+pink with a white center; single 5-petaled flowers 1.5 inches (4 cm) across in small clusters; brief bloom followed by abundant dark red hipsFoliage Description

-Blue-gray to purple-mauve with a glaucous (waxy) bloom, pinnately compound with 5-9 leaflets each 1-2 inches (2.5-5 cm); the foliage color intensifies in full sun and on new growth; turns yellow in fallGrowing Conditions
+blue-gray to purple-mauve with a glaucous (waxy) bloom; pinnately compound with 5-9 leaflets each 1-2 inches (2.5-5 cm) long; the foliage color intensifies in full sun and on new growth; turns yellow before dropping in fallGrowing Conditions

 Sun Requirements